qudo-code/template--npm-package/README.md

 | `npm run test:dev`  | Similar to the above command except it watches for changes. |

 #### Publishing
-The publishing scripts run a build, up the version, and publish to npm via `npm publish`.
-Publish your package using one of the following scripts and handle versioning.
+Publish your package using one of the following scripts to automatically handle building and versioning.
+The publishing scripts run a build, up the version, and publish to NPM via `npm publish`.

 |||
 |-|-|